-PURCHASES SALES Alger Large Cap Growth Portfolio \$ 411,745,412 \$ 464,457,864

-Transactions in foreign securities may involve certain considerations and risks not typically associated with those of U.S. companies because of, among other factors, the level of governmental supervision and regulation of foreign security markets, and the possibility of political or economic instability.
-Additional risks associated with investing in emerging markets include increased volatility, limited liquidity, and less stringent regulatory and legal systems.
+PURCHASES SALES Alger Capital Appreciation Portfolio \$ 482,125,767 \$ 559,928,096 Transactions in foreign securities may involv e certain considera tions and risks not typically associated with those of U.S. companies because of, among other factors, the level of governmental supervision and regulation of governmental supervision and regulation of foreign security markets, and the possibility of political or economic instability.
+Addition hal risks associated with investing in emerging markets include increased volatility, limited l iquidity, and less st ringent regulatory and legal systems.